nicolas572/Milestone-1-Project/README.md

 ## Deployment

-The web game is deployed at <YOUR DEPLOYED GITHUB.IO URL GOES HERE>.
+The web game is deployed at <https://nicolas572.github.io/Milestone-1-Project/>.

 ## Project Description